-As at March 31, 2023, E-Tech has a services agreement with Numus Financial Inc. ("Numus") for the provision of consulting services, controller services, rent and other office costs, at a fee of \$12,200 per month and continuing until both parties mutually agree to terminate.
-As at March 31, 2023, the Company also has an agreement with Numus for the provision of digital media services at a fee of \$5,800 per month until November 30, 2023, with the option to extend.
+At December 31, 2023, the Company has a services agreement with Numus for the provision of consulting services, controller services, rent and other office costs, at a fee of \$12,200 per month and continuing until both parties mutually agree to terminate.
 See Transactions with Related Parties, for further details on the agreements with Numus.